dsarell1/OSlab2/OSlab2_README.md

 The Safety Algorithm goes like this:

 First I created a 2 for loops to go through the number of processes.
 Next I have an if-statement to check if that process is not finished.
+If the process is not finished then I check if it can be finished.
+I use another for loop to go through each resource for that process; I use a if-statement to see if that process requires more resources than that are available.
+If the process requires more resources than there is available the process can not finish and a variable flag would be set to 1.
+Then it will go to the next process to repeat the process.
+If process requires less resources than there are available, then the Process can finish and Flag stays at 0.